anelguel/Gradebook/src/Gradebook/notes/Module1.md

 `dotnet new console` – creates a new .NET project
 ___
-## Module 7 - Running and Building You Project
+## Running and Building Your Project
 *What really happens when you execute dotnet run?*

 1. Implicitly, you run dotnet restore.
 So in .NET there is a package system, called NuGet.
 A package system allows my application to take advantage of features and functionality that are in other bits of code that other developers have written, and these bits of code live inside of files known as NuGet packages.
 So the library that .NET Core provides has a lot of features, features that allow me to open files, do cryptography and talk over the network, but it doesn't cover everything that I could possibly want inside of .NET application.
 So other developers will place code inside of NuGet packages and make these packages available from what is known as a package feed somewhere on the internet.
 You can always let .NET know if you want more NuGet packages, that fact will always be recorded in the .csproj file